sourcefabric-innovation/citizendesk-docs/architecture/data_flow.md

 + having (active) coverages in _Citizen Desk_ itself that correspond to particular _Liveblog_ blogs
 + setting the _Citizen Desk_ (Liveblog-oriented) stream at _Liveblog_ as a chaining blog provider

-When a coverage (from the upstream _Citizn Desk_) is selected for a _Liveblog_ blog with auto-publish setting on, any report in _Citizen Desk_ that is published into the selected coverage is automatically received and displayed at the respective _Liveblog_ blog.
+When a coverage (from the upstream _Citizen Desk_) is selected for a _Liveblog_ blog with auto-publish setting on, any report in _Citizen Desk_ that is published into the selected coverage is automatically received and displayed at the respective _Liveblog_ blog.
 The link for the main Liveblog-oriened output from _Citizen Desk_ that shall be used in _Liveblog_ chaining configuration:
 + `http://_citizendesk_deployment_/streams/liveblog/coverage/`